Singapore Gay Travel

 The Gay Travel Experience: Singapore

-My visit to Singapore was brief, but in that short time I found several gay locals!
-They were eager to spend a night laughing over drinks and later playing our favorite songs on Spotify.
+My visit to Singapore was brief, but in that short time I discovered so much about local Singapore gay life.
+I met several gay locals, expats and travelers who showed me their world.
+They were eager to spend a night laughing over drinks and later playing our favorite songs.

+Singapore is marvelous, glimmering Southeast Asian city that you absolutely must visit.
 A major business hub, gay locals and ex-pats harmoniously commingle.
-Gay nightlife in Singapore thrives and numerous attractions will surely keep you busy.
+Gay nightlife in Singapore thrives and the numerous famous attractions will surely keep you busy.

 Singapore is a rather large city.
-Try to stay near the downtown core so you can easily walk to the main attractions.
+I recommend you stay in a hotel in the city center (near Raffles Place or Marina Bay) so you can easily walk to the main attractions.
 Anywhere nearby a waterfront is a good bet, whether it’s the Singapore Marina or Singapore River.
-There are a range of options in the city center, from luxury rentals to hostels.

-I crashed in a hostel directly on the Singapore River close to the marina.
-I found this awesome place, called B.E.A.T.
-Capsule Hostel, on Airbnb.
-I must say…this hostel was by far the best one I’ve ever stayed in.
-Very modern and private, it was perfect for spending a few nights before I headed north to Malaysia.
+I crashed at the cozy and modern B.E.A.T.
+Capsule Hostel, located directly on the Singapore River close to the marina.
+This hostel was by far the best I’ve ever stayed in.
+Air conditioned and private, it was perfect for spending a few nights.

 Does Singapore Have a Gay Neighborhood?